hilalturkaslan/Ai-software-/README.md

-ai done prompt for is a then app sample case study
+ai make for is a software app sample case study